faustzero1/faustzero1.github.io/_sources/ABOUT.md

 For more details, See # [./post/FZ1-202209-14-01x0](./post/FZ1-20220914-01x0.html) [Resource] My resources reference

 ## About

-**Your Friendly Neighborhood Tech-Guy**
+**Everyone Has Little Bit Zyzz in Them**
 Focus | We're All Gonna Make It Brah! 🔱

 ---

-FLOSS enthusiast, DevOps, Go Getter and Indonesia Man No need to declare pronouns, I am a man created in the image of God.
+FLOSS enthusiast, DevOps, Go Getter and Indonesia Man
+No need to declare pronouns, I am a man created in the image of God.
 🇮🇩 << based country btw (sadly has dominated by retarded govt)

 Big Tech bad
 Committee bad
 Groupthink bad
 Government bad
 Proprietary Software bad
-"Feminism" is cancer

 ---

 Every *real* person are smart and have unique point of knowledge that can be used to re-invent the status-quo.
 Everyone has a little bit Zyzz in them.
 You're fuarking sickunt if you wanna be Brah!
 So, Build your best 'The Legacy' Brah!

 Fight or be forgotten
 Win it or lose it
 Live and Learn (Hanging on the edge of tommorow!)

 ---

-Checkout my Hardstyle Ψ playlist that I share here: https://mstdn.starnix.network/@drfaustz/tagged/hardstyle
+Checkout my Hardstyle Ψ playlist that I share here:
+https://mstdn.starnix.network/@drfaustz/tagged/hardstyle

 ---

-Be aware from glowie :terryhacker:​
+Be aware from glowie
 #nobot #dontglow

 ---

 Related to:
 #Indonesia 🇮🇩 #ThinkPad

 #Zyzz 🔱 #Hardstyle Ψ #Gym 🔱 #Workout 🔱 #Train 🔱 #Development #SelfDevelopment Ψ

 #Developer #SoftwareDeveloper #SoftwareEngineer #ReverseEngineer #Tech #Technology #Programming #Efficiency #Networking #SysAdmin #DevOps

 #DIY #DIYHardware #FreeHardware #HardwareMod